-Once CES is implemented, Contractor will only accept clients who have been referred via the CES established by HSA.
+Once the Coordinated Entry System (CES) is implemented, Contractor will only accept clients who have been referred via the CES established by HSA.
 The only exception to this is if the shelter has received approval from HSA for a modified referral process for a specific number of beds as listed below or as updated by HSA in writing.

-Until CES is implemented, for all shelter beds, shelters must only accept clients who have been referred via the shelter referral process that has been established by HSA, unless the shelter has received approval from HSA for a modified referral process for a specific number of beds as listed below or as updated by HSA in writing.
+Until the Coordinated Entry System is implemented, for all shelter beds, shelters must only accept clients who have been referred via the shelter referral process that has been established by HSA, unless the shelter has received approval from HSA for a modified referral process for a specific number of beds as listed below or as updated by HSA in writing.